groue/CombineTraits/Documentation/Single.md

     /// Subclasses can override and perform eventual cleanup after the
     /// subscription was cancelled.
+    ///
+    /// The default implementation does nothing.
     open func didCancel(with context: Context) { }

+    /// Subclasses can override and perform eventual cleanup after the
+    /// subscription was completed.
+    ///
+    /// The default implementation does nothing.
+    open func didComplete(with context: Context) { }

     /// Completes the subscription with the publisher result. public func receive(_ result: Result<Downstream.Input, Downstream.Failure>)